📅 Snapshot: March 2026

 GPT-5 mini 50.2%

 Takeaway: GPT-5 high reasoning dominates at 88%, followed by o3-pro (84.9%) and Gemini 2.5 Pro thinking (83.1%).
 Claude Sonnet 4.5 (82.4%) is the practical choice at 1× Copilot cost.
+Grok 4 enters the picture at 79.6% with no Copilot cost.
 Surprisingly, Claude Opus 4.5 underperforms here (70.7%) despite topping SWE-bench—different benchmarks favor different strengths.

 LiveBench